Android 8.0 and higher mandate a minimum kernel version and kernel

 - Older Android devices upgrading to Android 8.0 or higher can continue to use their original base kernel version.

-If the platform doesn't support Advanced Configuration and Power Interface (ACPI),
+If the platform doesn't support the Advanced Configuration and Power Interface (ACPI) specification,

 devicetree support in the kernel must be enabled and bootloaders must pass the